Organic soil quality increases over time

 Fertile soil, rich in organic matter and microbes, creates a more

-crops what the weather has not.
-The Farming Systems Trial has provided the following insights
+stable environment for plants.
+In times of stress, organically-managed soil has greater ability to provide for crops what the weather has not.
+The Farming Systems Trial has provided the following insights about soil quality.

 As the world’s energy crisis continues, smart and efficient use of resources will become increasingly essential.
 Currently, conventional agriculture uses an enormous amount of oil to manufacture, transport and apply fertilizers and pesticides.
 All these processes release large amounts of greenhouse gases into the atmosphere.
 Figures from the Intergovernmental Panel on Climate Change (IPCC) say that agricultural land use contributes 12% of global greenhouse gas emissions.